Through this initiative we will unleash the power of our most promising research and programs to fulfill the Wisconsin idea here and around the world.

 Teams may decide to apply for Engage grants of up to $25,000.
-Engage proposals are due August 1, 2017.
+Engage proposals were due Summer, 2017.

-Engage teams will have the opportunity to work with artists to create a visual representation of their ideas to be shared at a poster fair in late August 2017.
+Engage teams had the opportunity to work with UW-Madison art students to create visual representations of their ideas which were shared at a poster fair on August 31st, 2017.

-Posters and proposals will be reviewed and Engage grants will be awarded at the beginning of the 2017-18 academic year.
+Proposals were reviewed and Engage grants awarded at the beginning of the 2017-18 academic year.

 For projects that are larger in scale, teams may decide to apply for Transform grants of up to $250,000.
-Transform proposals are due December 15, 2017.
+Transform proposals were due February 1, 2018.

-Transform teams will have the opportunity to work with videographers to create a visual representation of their work to be presented at a UW-Madison School of Education Gala event in early 2018, where local and national experts will form a panel of judges.
+Transform teams had the opportunity to work with UW-Madison MFA students to create a visual representation of their work which was presented at a School of Education Poster Fair.

-Presentations and proposals will be reviewed and Transform grants will be awarded in early 2018.
+Proposals were reviewed and Transform grants awarded in Spring 2018.